Visual Enhanced Depth Scaling for Multimodal Latent Reasoning: Experiments

-\paragraph{Training Dataset.} To facilitate reproducibility, we first detail the training data configuration.
-During the supervised fine-tuning (SFT) stage, we curate a subset of approximately 30K samples from OneThinker~\cite{DBLP:journals/corr/abs-2512-03043}, selected for its diverse distribution of reasoning chain lengths.
-The statistical distributions of CoT length, reasoning steps, and topic categories within this subset are illustrated in Fig.~\ref{fig:data_distribution}. \paragraph{Backbone Models.} To comprehensively evaluate the effectiveness and scalability of our approach, we instantiate our method across a diverse set of backbone architectures, including Qwen2-VL-2B/7B~\citep{wang2024qwen2}, Qwen2.5-VL-3B/7B~\citep{bai2025qwen25vl}, and Chameleon-7B~\citep{team2024chameleon}.
+\paragraph{Implementation Details.} To comprehensively evaluate the effectiveness and scalability of our approach, we instantiate our method across a diverse set of backbone architectures, including Qwen2-VL-2B/7B~\citep{wang2024qwen2}, Qwen2.5-VL-3B/7B~\citep{bai2025qwen25vl}, and Chameleon-7B~\citep{team2024chameleon}.

-\paragraph{Implementation Details.} All frameworks employ eager attention mode to enable explicit access to internal attention maps.
+All frameworks employ eager attention mode to enable explicit access to internal attention maps.
 We set the number of latent reasoning tokens to $T_r = 4$, with $\alpha = 32$ salient regions injected per refinement iteration.
 To balance computational efficiency and reasoning accuracy, we cap the maximum refinement depth at $D = 1$.
 For the cosine annealing schedule, the region injection count decays from $\alpha_s = 64$ to $\alpha_e = 16$.
 Models are trained for 16 epochs by default.

 We employ DeepSpeed ZeRO-2 optimization without CPU offloading, with a per-GPU batch size of 8.
 Training utilizes the Adam optimizer with a learning rate of $4 \times 10^{-5}$ and $\beta_1 = 0.9$.
 For the proposed self-distillation loss, we set the weighting coefficient to $\lambda = 1.0$ for 2B/3B-scale models and $\lambda = 0.2$ for 7B-scale models, respectively.
-Input images are resized to different resolutions according to training dataset, please refer to Appendix for detailed preprocessing protocols.
+Input images are resized to 512 $\times$ 512 resolution when training on OneThinker subset and GQA, and resized to 280 $\times$ 280 on M$^{3}$CoT and ScienceQA.
 All experiments are conducted on 16 NVIDIA H20 GPUs (96GB VRAM each).
+A single training run takes approximately 20 hours.